Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 helm install rpc-1 ./charts/quorum-node --namespace quorum --values ./values/reader.yml
 ```

-For a Transaction node release name `tx-1`:
+For a transaction node release name `tx-1`:

 ```bash
 helm install tx-1 ./charts/quorum-node --namespace quorum --values ./values/txnode.yml
 ```

-and logs for `tx-1` would resemble the following for Tessera:
+Logs for `tx-1` resemble the following for Tessera:

 ![`k8s-tx-tessera-logs`](../../images/kubernetes/kubernetes-tx-tessera-logs.png)

-and logs for GoQuorum:
+Logs for GoQuorum resemble the following:

 ![`k8s-tx-quorum-logs`](../../images/kubernetes/kubernetes-tx-quorum-logs.png)

 ### 7. Connecting to the node from your local machine via an Ingress

 In order to view the Grafana dashboards or connect to the nodes to make transactions from your local machine you can
 deploy an ingress controller with rules.
-We use the `ingress-nginx` ingress controller which can be deployed like so:
+We use the `ingress-nginx` ingress controller which can be deployed as follows:

 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx